Hikari Okubo: Supersport World Championship

 In November 2015, it was announced that Okubo had signed to race for CIA Landlord Insurance Honda in the 2016 Supersport World Championship season, riding a Honda CBR600RR.
 He finished his rookie season 21st overall, scoring points in six of the twelve races.
-His best finish result was 10th place at EuroSpeedway Lausitz.
+His best finish result was tenth place at EuroSpeedway Lausitz.
 He remained in the class for the 2017 season, riding a Honda CBR600RR.
-He improved his final championship position to 15th overall, highlighted by a 6th place at Buriram International Circuit.
+He improved his final championship position to 15th overall, highlighted by a sixth place at Buriram International Circuit.
 In 2018, he switched to the Puccetti Racing squad, riding a Kawasaki ZX-6R.
-Okubo finished in 13th place in the championship, with 8th place at Circuito San Juan Villicum his best result.
+Okubo finished in 13th place in the championship, with eighth place at Circuito San Juan Villicum his best result.
 Okubo remained with Kawasaki Puccetti Racing in 2019.

 MotoE World Cup

-On February 2, 2021, it was announced that Okubo will compete in the 2021 MotoE World Cup as part of Avant Ajo MotoE, replacing Niki Tuuli.
+On February 2, 2021, it was announced that Okubo would compete in the 2021 MotoE World Cup as part of Avant Ajo MotoE, replacing Niki Tuuli.